scipy-conference/scipy_proceedings/papers/mark_dewing/model_derivation.rst

 Code Generation
 ^^^^^^^^^^^^^^^
 It is easy to start generating code by simply printing the statements of the target language.
-However, this will eventually be unsatisfying and we will use a model of the target language.
+However, for greater generality we will use a model of the target language.
 Currently this work has (incomplete) language models for Python and C.

 At the lowest level of transforming expressions, we developed a pattern-matching syntax that